security-force-monitor/research-handbook/source/claims-basic-1.rst

 The most useful things to read next are:

 - How are claims aggregated into records?
-- How do dates work in Security Force Monitor’s data?
+- :ref:`Claims with dates`: an article explaining the basics of how Security Force Monitor constructs dates and timelines
 - What are the rules for entering specific types of data?
 - How do Locations work in Security Force Monitor’s data?